techidaily/site-fox-glue/source/_posts/updated-2024-approved-professional-take-on-the-lg-bp350-monitors-connectivity-features.md

 ![ ](https://images.wondershare.com/filmora/article-images/bp350-2.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/YwOwUI47FuU?si=NK7IEELjx7_SJSl2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Verdict

 LG BP350 player is an awesome presentation from the company with all the great features.
 However, you will find a few options missing on this platform but still it serves as a standard with all impressive and useful features.
 You can use it as a player as well as a streaming box.
 Although you will not find it faster in performance users recommend it to others just because of its ability to do a great job.